cbm360/todo-api/README.md

-# NodeJS todo-api with AngularJS front end
+# NodeJS Todo-API with AngularJS Front End
 This project is an opportunity to gain experience with NodeJS, ExpressJS and AngularJS.

 ## API